sam-b02/Silver-Chat/README.md

 Google's natural dataset, filtered for tech questions, that was used in combination with the scraped data.
 Took a LOT of human filtering and reorganizing. you can see the semi filtered questions. most of them are completely unrelated to tech.

 # **FUTURE DIRECTION**
 Silver 2.0 is being developed and will be uploaded soon.
 Contains a finetuned system prompt and better datasets.
+Please visit the website and read the blogs (https://silversupport.in/links) to be completely updated.

+*Silver cannot be run by the public as of now.
+This will be changed in the near future.